erjosito/azure-networking-lab/README.md

 westeurope  linuxnva-slb-int  Succeeded            vnetTest
 </pre>

-**Step 2.** Now get information about the object names inside of the internal Load Balancer.
-The following command can be used in order to get the names for the objects inside of the load balancer.
-Specifically we will need the name of the backend farm, highlighted in green:
+**Step 2.** We will need the name of the backend farm of the load balancer for later steps:

 <pre lang="...">
-<b>az network lb show -n linuxnva-slb-int | findstr name</b>
+<b>az network lb show -n linuxnva-slb-int --query backendAddressPools[].name -o tsv</b>
-      "name": "linuxnva-slbBackend-int",
-      "name": "myFrontendConfig",
-        "name": null,
-      "name": "ssh",
-  "name": "linuxnva-slb-int",
-      "name": "myProbe",
+linuxnva-slbBackend-int
 </pre>

-**Note:** if you are running this step from a Linux system, please replace the command "findstr" with "grep"

-**Step 3.** Now we need to add the internal interfaces of both appliances to the backend address pool of the load balancer:
+**Step 3.** Now that we now the backend pool where we want to add our NVAs, we can use this command to do so.
+Note that although intuitively you might think that this process is performed at the LB level, it is actually a NIC operation.
+In other words, you do not add the NIC to the LB backend pool, but the backend pool to the NIC:

 <pre lang="...">
 <b>az network nic ip-config address-pool add --ip-config-name linuxnva-1-nic0-ipConfig --nic-name linuxnva-1-nic0 --address-pool linuxnva-slbBackend-int --lb-name linuxnva-slb-int</b>